Ready To Fall In Love With Riga?

 Hop-On-Hop-Off (HOHO) Bus

-The HOHO Tours are my favourite things to do in any country as a solo traveller or in a group.
+The HOHO Tours are my favourite things to do in any country, whether as a solo traveller or in a group.
 It’s a great, affordable way to explore the city.
 The ticket lets you hop off at any stop as often as possible!
 As you hop on the bus, grab a map leaflet so you’ll know exactly where you’re stopping and what attractions are nearby.
 If you have any questions at the time, there are usually guides at some stops if you have any additional questions.

 I usually spend two days on the HOHO Bus.
 The first day is spent familiarising myself with the city.
 Then, I plan out what stops and attractions I will see the following day.
 This is typically my plan for any town I visit unless I’m visiting a country for 36 hours, like Rome—then I’d hop off along the way.